 Rusty crayfish looks similar to native crayfish species but can be identified by more robust claws, and by dark, rusty spots on each side of their carapace (shell).

 The best way to manage rusty crayfish is to prevent furthering their spread.
-Anglers should purchase native bait fishes and never dump leftover bait into waterways.
+You can help by using bait native to the waterbody you fish in and by never dumping leftover bait or unwanted aquarium pets into waterways.

 For more information visit